Skip to main content

 Note: After completion, please contact your certifier to add this Oregon State University course to your Workday Learning transcript.

-Description: The Oregon Safety Model for Resource Parents offers an opportunity for Resource Parents to learn about the steps ODHS Child Welfare follows to prioritize the safety of children and young people throughout the life of their case.
+Description: The Oregon Safety Model for Resource Parents offers an opportunity for resource parents to learn about the steps ODHS Child Welfare follows to prioritize the safety of children and young people throughout the life of their case.

 Description: Whether it is called co-parenting, shared parenting, partnership parenting, resource (foster) parents are expected to partner with the child's parents to facilitate reunification when possible.
 In this course, we discuss ways to develop a healthy relationship.
 This course is from Creating a Family, and includes instructors Carrie Sgarlata, an educator, mom, resource mom, and resource parent trainer and recruiter; and Andrea Leaman, a social worker with the Foster Care Licensing and Placement Program with Children’s Wisconsin Community Services and trainer in partnership parenting.